Skip to main content

 GreetingChild child = Workflow.newChildWorkflowStub(GreetingChild.class);

-// This is a non blocking call that returns immediately.
+// Non-blocking call that returns immediately.

 // Use child.composeGreeting("Hello", name) to call synchronously.